benchmarkscg/blog-content/posts/iso-12100-in-practice-real-machine.md

 And the most dangerous part?
 The operator’s natural working position is right next to these hazards.

-A typical scenario:
-> During part loading, the operator’s hand enters the hazard zone while the table is still indexing.

-This is exactly the kind of real‑world situation ISO 12100 forces you to see.
+---

+### A structured risk scenario

+- Task: Manual part loading
+- Hazard: Rotating indexing table
+- Hazardous situation: Hand inside indexing zone
+- Event: Unexpected movement during cycle
+- Consequence: Crushing injury

+This is how ISO 12100 structures risk — not just “danger”, but sequence.

 ---